-After the wizard's last screen, Dragon automatically brings up its Interactive Tutorial, short progressive simulations on important aspects.
-We strongly recommend that all users take advantage of it.
+After the last screen of profile creation, Dragon opens its Interactive Tutorial, short progressive simulations to help you discover and practice important aspects of Dragon usage.
+We recommend that all users take advantage of it.

-Now that your profile is created, we encourage you to explore Dragon's options to suit your preferences, including changing numeric keypad hotkeys.
-(This is particularly relevant to laptop users, and people who like to use their numeric keypad for data entry.)
-This workbook's lessons will progressively introduce you to options that most users should consider.
+We also encourage you to explore Dragon's options, including changing hot keys (particularly relevant to laptop users and people who use their numeric keypad for data entry).
+This workbook will progressively introduce you to options that most users should consider.
 Below are two of them.